-Associate Women's Head Soccer Coach 9 Seasons - DePauw ‘03 Rich Schreiner finishes his ninth season with the Seattle University women's soccer team in 2016.
-From 2008-11, he served as an assistant coach, and in July 2012, he was promoted to Associate Head Coach.View Rich 's Bio ⟩
+Associate Women's Head Soccer Coach 9 Seasons - DePaul ‘03 Rich Schreiner finishes his tenth season with the Seattle University women's soccer team in 2017.
+From 2008-11, he served as an assistant coach, and in July 2012, he was promoted to Associate Head Coach.View Rich 's Bio & Soccer Tips ⟩

 Schreiner has helped veteran head coach Julie Woodward lead the Redhawks to five 12-win seasons in his past seven years including their highest Division I win total (17-3-2) in 2013.
 In 2011, his final year before promotion to associate head coach, Schreiner helped the Redhawks earn one of the biggest victories in program history, defeating then-No. 8 Portland.
 In 2013 and 2014, he was a key part of Seattle U’s undefeated conference season (2013) and first NCAA Division I Tournament appearance in program history (2013) as well as first DI tournament win (2014).
 He was a major contributor in the team’s transition to Division I and has been key in their success since the transition.

 Prior to joining the SU women's soccer program, Schreiner spent two years as the assistant coach at Saint Bonaventure University.

 Before going to Saint Bonaventure, Schreiner spent two years as an assistant coach at Gustavus Adolphus College, assisting with on-the-field training, organization of practice and game plans, strength training, recruiting and travel planning.
 He started his coaching career as an assistant at Carroll College in 2003.